Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-## smart polling

-maybe dial it down a bit so less volatile

 ## get the db straight for escrows, tx, events, etc

 test update of escrow, trade tables for events